Remake and review of the Zoning Plan for the Moreton Bay Marine Park

 Information gathering (stage 1)

-- Gathering updated information on marine park values
+• Gathering updated information on marine park values to assess the need for change – we are here

-Phase 1 involved the statutory remake and renewal of the zoning plan in its current form, without notable amendment, to ensure it did not expire and the conservation and use values of the Moreton Bay Marine Park were not placed at risk.
-No changes have been made to zones, designated areas or entry and use requirements.
-Administrative changes have been made to improve clarity and to reflect contemporary legislative drafting standards.
-The completion of this stage ensures the continuation of the existing management arrangements for the marine park while Stage 2 review of the zoning plan is undertaken.
+Phase 1 involved the statutory remake and renewal of the Marine Parks (Moreton Bay) Zoning Plan 2008 , without notable amendment, to ensure it did not expire placing the conservation and use values of the Moreton Bay Marine Park at risk.
+No changes were made to zones, designated areas or entry and use requirements.
+Administrative changes were made to improve clarity and to reflect contemporary legislative drafting standards.
+The remake process ensured the continuation of the existing management arrangements for the marine park while Phase 2 is undertaken.

-The renewal process will result in an updated zoning plan that will support management of the marine park for a further 10 years based on available science and community input.
+The renewal process will result in an updated zoning plan that will support the future management of the marine park based on available science and community input.

 For more information email marine.policy@des.qld.gov.au.